 The social and ethics committee is a statutory committee of the board established in terms of the Companies Act, 2008.
 The responsibilities of the social and ethics committee are detailed in its terms of reference, which include its duties per the Companies Act, 2008, the JSE Listings Requirements and King IV, and other responsibilities allocated to it by the board.
 Its mandate is largely dealt with above in the context of the group's ethics, responsible corporate citizenship and sustainability.
 The committee's terms of reference have been revised to accord with the prescripts of King IV, such revision having been approved at the October 2017 board meeting.
 The committee, following this revision, is comprised of at least three board members, the majority of whom must be independent non-executive directors.
-The present members of the social and ethics committee, two of whom are independent non-executive directors, are Fatima Abrahams (who was appointed as chair of the committee in October 2017), David Nurek and the chief executive officer, David Kneale.
-Executive director Bertina Engelbrecht served on the committee during the 2017 financial year and stood down as a member subsequent to year-end.
-She will in future attend meetings as an invitee.
+The present members of the social and ethics committee, two of whom are independent non-executive directors, are Fatima Abrahams (who was appointed as chair of the committee in October 2017), David Nurek and the CEO, David Kneale.
 The members of the committee are nominated and appointed by the board.